ghc-proposals/ghc-proposals/proposals/0000-ghc-maintainer-preview.md

 ## Proposed Changes

-I suggest that we implement the following strategy: Once we arrive at a final release of the next GHC version, we publish a "Maintainer Preview" version, make it available in ghcup, the Ubuntu PPA (so that it can be easily used by CI systems like GitHub Actions or Travis), and send a call to maintainers that (in substance) say:
+I suggest that we implement the following strategy: Once we arrive at a final RC of the next GHC version, we publish a "Maintainer Preview" version, make it available in ghcup, the Ubuntu PPA (so that it can be easily used by CI systems like GitHub Actions or Travis), and send a call to maintainers that (in substance) say:

 > Hi, the Maintainer Preview version of GHC X.Y has just come out!
 You have <period of time> to update your libraries before we release it for the users!